tarantool/doc/doc/book/replication/repl_leader_elect.rst

 --------------------------------------------------------------------------------

-Leader election and synchronous replication are implemented in Tarantool as a modification of *Raft*.
+Leader election and synchronous replication are implemented in Tarantool as a modification of *Raft* algorithm.
 Raft is an algorithm of synchronous replication and automatic leader election.
 Its complete description can be found in the `corresponding document <https://raft.github.io/raft.pdf>`_.

 In Tarantool, :ref:`synchronous replication <repl_sync>` and leader election are supported as two separate subsystems.
-So it is possible to get synchronous replication, but use something non-Raft for leader election.
+So it is possible to get synchronous replication, but use an alternative algorithm for leader election.
 And vice versa -- elect a leader in the cluster, but don't use synchronous spaces at all.
 Synchronous replication has a separate :ref:`documentation section <repl_sync>`.
 Leader election is described below.